 - issuing approvals to organisations involved in the design, manufacture and maintenance of aeronautical products

 - granting authorisations to aircraft operators from non-EU countries to operate within the EU

-Some aviation safety regulations that were previously enforced by the CAA in the UK have now been taken over by the EASA.
-You can find out more about how the EASA regulates aviation safety in EU member states on the EASA website.
+Some aviation safety regulations that were previously enforced by CAA in the UK have now been taken over by EASA.
+Find out more about how EASA regulates aviation safety in EU member states.

 Moving dangerous goods by air